-at August 14th, 2021 , Revised On August 29, 2023In correlational research design, a researcher measures the association between two or more variables or sets of scores.
+In a correlational research design, a researcher measures the association between two or more variables or sets of scores.
 A researcher doesn’t have control over the variables.

-Example: Relationship between income and age.
+Relationship between income and age.

 Types of Correlations

-Type of correlation | Definition | Example |
+| Type of Correlation | Definition | Example |

-Positive correlation | The two variables change in a similar direction. | If fat increases, the weight also increases. |
+| Positive Correlation | Variables change in the same direction. | If fat intake increases, weight also increases. |

-When to Use Correlation Design?
+When to Use Correlational Research

 Example: